project-equinoxx/icestupa/content/pages/index.md

       color: text-dark
     subtitle: ''
     text: >+
-      Many villages in Ladakh experience severe water shortages, particularly during the critical months of April and May, when glacial streams run low and villagers compete for water to irrigate their newly planted crops.
+      <div style="text-align: right">Many villages in Ladakh experience severe
+      water shortages, particularly during the critical months of April and May, when glacial streams run low and villagers compete for water to irrigate their newly planted crops.
 By mid-June, however, the situation reverses as rapid snow and glacier melt leads to an excess of water, often causing flash floods.
-By mid-September, farming activities conclude, but a steady stream continues to flow throughout the winter, wastefully draining into the Indus River without serving any purpose.
+By mid-September, farming activities conclude, but a steady stream continues to flow throughout the winter, wastefully draining into the Indus River without serving any purpose.</div>

-      This problem is intensifying over time as Himalayan glaciers shrink due to global warming and local pollution, threatening the water security of these fragile communities.
+      <div style="text-align: right">This problem is intensifying over time as
+      Himalayan glaciers shrink due to global warming and local pollution, threatening the water security of these fragile communities.</div>

     actions:
       - type: Button